RobertTalbert/discretecs/MTH 225 Application Analysis Exam 2 solutions and notes.md

 ### Option 1

+(a) This function would be neither injective nor surjective.
+It would not be surjective because the only outputs possible are the ones that correspond to days of the year: 0 through 364.
+Anything larger than 365 would never be output.
+It would not be injective because in a space of 20000 people there must be at least one pair with the same birthday.

-(a) This function would be neither injective nor surjecti
+(b) Assuming nobody has the same full name, this function would be both injective and surjective.

+### Option 2

+(a)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxMDQ3MjUwNF19
+eyJoaXN0b3J5IjpbLTI0NzMwODQ1XX0=
 -->